blockchain-lab-um/ssi-snap-docs/docs/tutorial/implementation.md

 ---

 `getVP` is used to get a VP for a specific VC.
-Parameter `VC_ID` is needed. `VC_ID` represents the id of a VC from the array returned by the `getVCs` method!
+Parameter `VC_ID` is needed. `VC_ID` is a string and represents the id of a VC stored in SSI Snap state.
+This id is a string property `key` of every VC returned by the `getVCs` method and !
 SSI Snap supports generating VPs using domain and challenge.
 It is recommended to use domain and challenge when generating and verifying VPs.
 To do so use additional parameters `domain` and `challenge`, however they are not required!

-_NOTE:_ _When generating VP for the first time, users will be asked to generate a delegate for their MetaMask account (This will cost a small tx fee).
-This is needed for Snap to work properly!
-More in later sections._

 _NOTE 2: Currently, VPs can only contain a single VC.
 This will be changed in upcoming versions._